ATVWGS/tenant-management-framework/README.md

 ```

 ### 3.4.5.
 Storing configurations
 We recommend you to store configurations in a git repository.
-This way you got versioning and changes to the configurations are automatically documented.
+By adding a source control system you get enforced documentation and versioning.
 In our case we store multiple configurations (Default configuration, DEV configuration, QA configuration and so on) in a single Azure DevOps repository.

 ## 3.5.
 Resources types